What is the Potomac Aquifer?

 Potomac Aquifer Diminishing Resource with SWIFT

-• Reduce the rate of land subsidence
+• Help slow the rate of land subsidence

 • Create a sustainable source for groundwater replenishment